Become a Student Affiliate

 The following blockchain-based industries are already making waves:

-One of the most well-known blockchain platforms is Ethereum12, which was founded on the ideal of building a "decentralized[sic], more globally accessible, more free and more trustworthy internet" 13.
-There are already many apps using the technology14 which, it proclaims, 'enables developers to create markets, store registries of debts or promises, move funds in accordance with instructions given long in the past (like a will or a futures contract) and many other things that have not been invented yet, all without a middle man or counterparty risk'.
+One of the most well-known blockchain platforms is Ethereum12, which was founded on the ideal of building "a new era of the internet... where money and payments are built in, an internet where users can own their data, and apps don't spy and steal from you."
+13. There are already many apps using the technology14 which, it proclaims, 'enables developers to create markets, store registries of debts or promises, move funds in accordance with instructions given long in the past (like a will or a futures contract) and many other things that have not been invented yet, all without a middle man or counterparty risk'.

 How music publishers pay royalties to artists while managing copyright online is a legendary witches' brew.
 Blockchain offers many potential solutions to the industry which can address licensing and contract issues at all levels.
 Revelator15 and Ujo Music16 are two of the systems.
 The Harvard Business Review17 describes others.

 If ever there was a system that needed transparency, security and trust, it's voting.
 Whether as part of a general election or a casual poll, blockchain's potential offers solutions which are already being examined by the likes of Horizon State18 and MiVote19.

 These days it's normal to store all kinds of private information and files in cloud services such as Gmail, Facebook, iCloud and countless other lesser-providers.
 However, following recent high-profile security compromises among services like these20, 21, even their staunchest fans have questions about trust.
 Storage start-ups like Sia22 and Storj23 are using blockchain technologies to store your information in a decentralised manner that, according to Bitcoin.org, makes access to it practically impossible24 to anyone without your own personal key.